GaganBehrh/p5frontendpart/README.md

 ## UX
 ### User Stories
-* Navigation: As a user I would like to view the navbar, click on different options present on the navigation bar so that I can    navigate easily between pages
+* US1- Navigation bar(Issue#9) : As a user I would like to view the navbar, click on different options present on the navigation bar so that Ican navigate easily between pages
-  Result: I was able to go the navigation bar,click on different options present on it and I could navigate easily between pages
+ * Result: I was able to go the navigation bar,click on different options present on it and I could navigate easily between pages

-* Sign up: As a user I would like to create a new account so that I can access all the features for signed up users such as create recipes etc
+* US2- Sign up (Issue#7): As a user I would like to create a new account so that I can access all the features for signed up users such as create recipes etc
-  Result: I was able to go the Home page, signup from there and was able to access all the features for signed up users such as create recipes etc
+ * Result: I was able to go the Home page, signup from there and was able to access all the features for signed up users such as create recipes etc

-* Sign in: As a user I woud like to sign in to the app so that I can access functionality for logged in users
+* US3- Sign in (Issue#2): As a user I woud like to sign in to the app so that I can access functionality for logged in users
-  * Result: I was able to go the Home page, signuin from there and was able to access all the features for signed in users such as create recipes etc
+ * Result: I was able to go the Home page, signin from there and was able to access all the features for signed in users such as create recipes etc

-* Add Recipe:As a user I would like to add recipes to the app so that I can add my recipe
+* US4-Add Recipe (Issue#5):As a user I would like to add recipes to the app so that I can add my recipe
   * Result: I was able to add Recipe with the Add Recipe button on the Navbar

-* Edit Recipe:As a user I would like to edit the recipes to the app so that I can view my changes on the recipe
+* US5-Edit Recipe (Issue#10):As a user I would like to edit the recipes to the app so that I can view my changes on the recipe
   * Result: I was able to edit the Recipe with the Edit button and view my changes

-* Delete Recipes:As a user I would like to delete the recipes to the app so that I can delete the recipes which I dont want to have
+* US6-Delete Recipes (Issue#11):As a user I would like to delete the recipes to the app so that I can delete the recipes which I dont want to have
   * Result: I was able to delete the Recipes with the Delete button and those recipes were no more available

-* Add Comments:As a user I would like to add comments for the overall website so that I can express my opinion about the website
+* US7-Add Comments (Issue#12):As a user I would like to add comments for the overall website so that I can express my opinion about the website
   * Result: I was able to add comment with the Add Comment button on the Navbar so that I can express my opinion about the overal website

-* Edit Comment:As a user I would like to edit the comments to the app so that I can view my changes on the recipe
+* US8-Edit Comment (Issue#13):As a user I would like to edit the comments to the app so that I can view my changes on the recipe
   * Result: I was able to edit the Comments with the Edit button and view my changes

-* Delete Comments:As a user I would like to delete the comments to the app so that I can delete the coments which I dont want to have
+* US9-Delete Comments (Issue#14):As a user I would like to delete the comments to the app so that I can delete the coments which I dont want to have
   * Result: I was able to delete the Recipes with the Delete button and those recipes were no more available

-* View Existing Profiles; As a user I would like to view the existing profile so that I can have an idea what kind of people are posting on this website
+* US10-View Existing Profiles (Issue#15):As a user I would like to view the existing profile so that I can have an idea what kind of people are posting on this website
   * Result: I was able to view the existing profiles with the View Profile button on the Nav bar and have an idea of who was posting on the website